16 april

 The interactive whiteboard is the best of both worlds, it's fully integrated, simple and can be accessed by anyone in the group at any time

-Negative feelings are not good for group work and almost every stage apart from completing a group assignment is stressful.
+Negative feelings are not good for group work and almost every stage bar the completion of a group assignment is stressful.
 Student Sync is not an application that students

 must complete their work in directly and that is on purpose.

 The avatars act as a little refresher, something to look at other than text.
-Alleviating the seriousness, encouraging just the right amount of relaxation to get a student, who might be stressed or introverted, ready to open up and collaborate.
+Alleviating the seriousness and encouraging just the right amount of relaxation to get a student, who might be stressed or introverted, ready to open up and collaborate.

 Ideas that didn't quite work out and needs more workshopping